 including date(s), location(s), habitat description, and any corrective measures taken to protect the western spadefoot within 1 business day to the Wildlife Agencies.
-The biologist will report any take of listed species to the U.S. Fish and Wildlife Service and California Department of Fish and Wildlife immediately.
-Any worker who inadvertently injures or kills a western spadefoot or who finds dead, injured, or entrapped western spadefoot(s) must immediately report the incident to the approved biologist.
-Giant Garter Snake Avoidance and Minimization Measure Project Compliance GGS-1 (Giant Gartersnake Surveys): If the SSHCP giant gartersnake modeled habitat maps (Figure 3- 18) show that modeled habitat for giant gartersnake is present within a Covered Activity's project footprint or within 300 feet of a project footprint, then an approved biologist will conduct a field investigation to delineate giant gartersnake aquatic habitat within the project footprint and adjacent areas within 300 feet of the project footprint.
+The biologist will report any take or listed species to the U.S. Fish and wildlife Service and California Department of Fish and wildlife injured, or entranned western spadefoot(s) must immediately report the incident to the approved high each of entrapped western space of this infine dately report the incident to the approved Giant Garter Snake Avoidance and Minimization Measure Project Compliance GGS-1 (Giant Gartersnake Surveys): If the SSHCP giant gartersnake modeled habitat maps (Figure 3- 18) show that modeled habitat for giant gartersnake is present within a Covered Activity's project footprint or within 300 feet of a project footprint, then an approved biologist will conduct a field investigation to delineate giant gartersnake aquatic habitat within the project footprint and adjacent areas within 300 feet of the project footprint.
 In addition to the SSHCP land cover types shown in Figure 3-18, giant gartersnake aquatic habitat includes, but is not limited to, low-gradient streams and creeks, open water, freshwater marsh, agricultural ditches, and rice fields.
 Adjacent parcels under different land ownership will be surveyed only if access is granted or if the parcels are visible from authorized areas.
 The Third-Party Project Proponent will map all existing or potential sites and provide these maps to the Local Land Use Permittees and the Implementing Entity.
 Locations of delineated giant gartersnake habitat must also be noted on plans that are submitted to a Local Land Use Permittee.
 The applicant will use this information to finalize project design.
 Covered Activities may occur throughout the year as long as giant gartersnake habitat is identified and fully avoided.
 Otherwise, Covered Activities must comply with GGS-2 through GGS-8, below.
 See Chapter 10 for the process to conduct and submit survey information.
 Not applicable; no habitat is present in or within 300 feet of the Project impact area.
 GGS-2 (Giant Gartersnake Work Window): Covered Activities that do not fully avoid giant gartersnake modeled habitat (Figure 3-18) will be conducted during the snake's active season.
 Construction and ground-disturbing activities will be initiated after May 1 and will end prior to September 15.
 If it appears that these activities may go beyond September 15, the Third-Party Project Proponent or Plan Permittee will contact the Land Use Authority Permittee and the Implementing Entity as soon as possible, but not later than September 1.
 The Land Use Authority Permittee and the Implementing Entity will discuss with the Wildlife Agencies additional measures necessary to minimize take.
 The additional measures would vary depending on where the work is occurring.
 For example, if the work outside the giant gartersnake active season is a continuation of work within a dewatered channel or within a disturbed area where no more than two days have passed without ground-disturbing activities, burrows are no longer expected to be occupied by giant gartersnake, therefore no additional measures may be necessary.
 However, if ground disturbing work will occur outside the giant gartersnake active season in an area that was not previously disturised in the active season, or there has been no ground disturbance for more than two days, an approved biologist may be necessary on-site during earth moving activities, to monitor for giant gartersnake presence.
-This AMM has been revised to reflect USFWS and/or CDFW permit conditions Not applicable.
+Not applicable.
 GGS-3 (Giant Gartersnake Monitoring): If a Covered Activity is occurring in giant gartersnake modeled habitat (Figure 3-18), an approved biologist experienced with giant gartersnake Not applicable.